nlhkabu/nlhkabu.github.io/_drafts/2018-07-26-pypi-past-present-future.md

 - [pypi.org](https://pypi.org): the web interface for the Python Package Index
 - [Warehouse](https://github.com/pypa/warehouse): the codebase currently powering PyPI.
 If you'd like to contribute, please visit our [issue tracker](https://github.com/pypa/warehouse/issues).
 Issues set aside for new contributors [are found here](https://github.com/pypa/warehouse/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 - [PSF announcement of MOSS award](http://pyfound.blogspot.com/2017/11/the-psf-awarded-moss-grant-pypi.html): Details of the award from Mozilla that funded Warehouse development between Dec 2017 and May 2018.
 - [Powering the Python Package Index](https://caremad.io/posts/2016/05/powering-pypi/): an article from Donald Stufft (PyPI / Warehouse maintainer) that discusses what it takes to power PyPI.
-This article is now slightly out of date, as the figures have grown over the past two years.
+This article is now slightly out of date (as the figures have grown over the past two years), but is still a very interesting read.
 - ["A new package index for Python"](https://lwn.net/Articles/751458/): LWN.net article from Sumana Harihareswara (Warehouse project manager) covering the past, present and future of PyPI.
-- ["Markdown Descriptions on PyPI"](https://dustingram.com/articles/2018/03/16/markdown-descriptions-on-pypi): article from Dustin Ingram (PyPI / Warehoue maintainer) on the steps to enable Markdown on your PyPI project descriptions
+- ["Markdown Descriptions on PyPI"](https://dustingram.com/articles/2018/03/16/markdown-descriptions-on-pypi): article from Dustin Ingram (PyPI / Warehouse maintainer) on the steps required to enable Markdown on your PyPI project descriptions
 - I have also published a number of articles about the Warehouse project, covering [design objectives](https://whoisnicoleharris.com/2015/12/31/designing-warehouse-an-overview.html), [user testing](https://whoisnicoleharris.com/2018/03/13/user-testing-warehouse.html), [accessibility](https://whoisnicoleharris.com/2018/05/17/warehouse-accessibility.html) and [user research](https://whoisnicoleharris.com/2018/07/22/pypi-user-research.html)